 - Nominations can be prepared by individual property owners or professional consultants.
 A list of historians, architectural historians, archaeologists, historic architects and other professionals can be found here.

 - Click here to nominate a property to the State Register.

 Searching for a State or National Register Property

 New Mexico has more than 1,985 prehistoric and historic properties listed in the State Register.
 With homes, commercial buildings and resources associated with archaeological sites included in historic districts, there are easily 5,000 cultural properties covered by State Register listings.
 HPD provides a list of registered properties that can be browsed by name, county, or registration number.
 The Registers also can be browsed by searching the documents listed in the right column of this page.

 HPD does not issue plaques for historic properties, but provides assistance in their wording.
-Download Federal historic plaque forms here.
+Download a listing of organizations who make Federal historic plaques here.
 The Historical Society of New Mexico facilitates State Register plaques.